skellis46/slipbox/somatics unlimited.md

 To the best of my ability, all authors have been removed from the examples I present today.
 I am not interested in somehow shaming the work of people whose work has been published in JDSP.
 I read extraordinary scholarship and practice that moved and challenged me, but that does not mean the work is somehow flawless.

 Finally, the quotes you'll see are plucked from the context in which they were written.
 This is unfair on my part and is a significant weakness in this presentation of my analysis.
-That is, it's relatively easy to find aspects of any research article that reveal some kind of flaw or problem.
+That is, it's relatively easy to cherry-pick aspects of any research article that reveal some kind of flaw or problem (just as it is easy to find aspects that confirm our thinking).

 Here goes.